powerbi-tech/iot-adk-addonkit/Tools/IoTCoreImaging/Docs/New-IoTFMXML.md

 ```

 ## DESCRIPTION
-Factory method to create a new object of class [IoTFMXML](Classes/IoTFMXML.md).
+This method creates a object of class IoTFMXML

 ## EXAMPLES